Perfect Ovals for Mosaic Crochet Bags

 3 rounds and 1 round no increases

 When you've reached the number of rounds for your project, add an additional round of DC's with no increases.
+Some patterns may call for this to be SC's instead.
 Start the round with 2 chains, 1 DC into the first stitch at the base of the chain, and continue adding 1 DC in each stitch all the way around.
 To connect the round, insert your hook into the first DC of the round, and slip-stitch with your new color. (see section below on adding a new color)

 For Patterns with Multiples Plus 1: